snsaiphoo/binf6110_assignment4/README.md

 - `percent.hb` below 5%
 - `percent.ribo` below 50%

-Filtering removed 606 cells (0.39%) from the original 156,572, indicating the dataset was already of high quality prior to filtering.
-Post-filtering cell counts per condition were as follows: Naive: 30,261; D02: 40,002; D05: 26,235; D08: 29,412; D14: 30,054.

 #### 2.2 - Normalization and Selecting Highly Variable Genes
 Following filtering, gene expression counts were normalized using log normalization via `NormalizeData()`, which scales each cell to a total count of 10,000 before applying a log transformation.
 Highly variable genes (HVGs) were then identified using `FindVariableFeatures()` with the variance-stabilizing transformation (VST) method, selecting the top 2,000 most variable genes for downstream analysis.
 The data was subsequently scaled using `ScaleData()` to ensure equal contribution of each gene during dimensionality reduction [16].

 #### 2.3 - Dimensionality Reduction with PCA
 Dimensionality reduction is a necessary step in scRNA-seq analysis, as this data is extremely high-dimensional.
 The reduction makes the data more manageable to work with and reveals the underlying biological structure [16].
 Principal component analysis (PCA) is a dimensionality reduction method that captures linear variation in the data.
 PCA was performed on the scaled HVGs using RunPCA(), reducing the data to a lower-dimensional representation.
 After, an elbow plot was generated to determine how many principal components (PCs) captured meaningful variation.
 The goal is to use the fewest PCs that capture the most variation for downstream analysis.
-The resulting PCA plot showed a clear structure, with cells forming distinct branches, and samples were well mixed across the PCA space, suggesting minimal batch effects and that biological variation was the primary driver of the observed structure.

 ### 3.0 - Clustering and UMAP